-The apprentice must be given 2 months to complete the Evidence Report, and the completed report must be submitted to EUIAS a minimum of 10 working days before the review.
+The apprentice must be given 2 months to complete the Evidence Report, and the completed report must be submitted to EUIAS at Gateway..

 The review will last approximately 90 minutes.

 The Structured Professional Review will:

 - take place after successful completion of the Knowledge Test and Practical Assessment - be face to face (remote interviews may be applicable pending on Covid-19) - be recorded on a review record - be fully audio recorded for the purpose of audit and quality assurance - evidence the above KSBs - allow the apprentice to evidence where they have satisfied the requirements against the 5 UKSPEC areas of competence to register as Eng Tech